 Tweak your settings.
 You do not have to live with the factory-installed presets if you are uncomfortable.
 Adjust the brightness, contrast, and font size until you find what’s best for you.

 Download an app.
 A number of apps are also available to help reduce blue light emission from devices.

 Limit screen time.
-This is especially important for children, who may not make the connection between extended viewing, sore eyes and the need to rest their eyes regularly.
+This is especially important for children, who may not connect between extended viewing, sore eyes, and the need to rest their eyes regularly.